 Make sure all table and knee locks are loose.
 Then, loosen one gib adjustment screw and tighten the other the same amount to move the gib.
-Use the ball handles/crank to move the table/knee until you feel a slight drag in that path of movement.
+Use the handwheel/crank to move table/knee until you feel a slight drag in that path of movement.

-Refer to Figures 61-63 to identify the locations of the table, saddle, and knee gibs, and one of the two adjustment screws for each.
+Refer to Figures 58-60 on the next page to identify the locations of the table, saddle, and knee gibs, and one of the two adjustment screws for each.